mingik/play-java-akka-redis-pubsub/README.md

 ========

 - RedisListener.java:
   Subscriber to Redis channel.
-It forwards published messages received from Redis channel to RedisSubscriberActor that has .
+It forwards published messages received from Redis channel to one RedisSubscriberActor (in branch 'master') or to all RedisSubscriberActor instances (in branch 'onesubscriber).

 Tests
 =====